The sign out front said Phenix. It meant to say Phoenix but the O was out.

-Harry and Sophie looked at each other.
+Charlie and Sophie looked at each other.
 The eyes were there.
 Locked on.
-Harry felt it.
+Charlie felt it.
 Sophie felt it.
 Sophie looked away.
 Broke it.
 Looked at her drink, moved it to her mouth, sipped, spoke.

 Thank the bartender.
 I had no idea what to order.

 Sophie smiled.
 Kept looking forward.
-Turned to Harry.
+Turned to Charlie.